 Same-Sex Marriage Recognition Across State Boundaries

 Other legal questions regarding same-sex relationships and the existing Wisconsin family law framework remain unresolved.
 For example, was there a marriage in another state previously unrecognized in Wisconsin before the couple moved or returned here?
 What if the couple moves to a state that does not recognize the Wisconsin marriage?
-A consultation with a lawyer with Hawks Quindel, S.C. can guide you through the decisions that must be made regarding your relationship to each other and your children.
+A case evaluation with a lawyer with Hawks Quindel, S.C. can guide you through the decisions that must be made regarding your relationship to each other and your children.

 For members of the LGBT community that do marry and find themselves needing the assistance of a lawyer for a divorce, there are also special circumstances which must be taken into consideration where the law has not been developed through prior appellate court cases.
 For instance, for purposes of spousal support, will the courts consider a relationship to constitute a “long-term marriage” if the marriage was relatively short but the relationship itself was long when the couple did not have the right to marry for much of the relationship?
 When the couple was together a significant period of time prior to the wedding, what would be considered property brought to the marriage and what would be considered property accumulated during the marriage?
 Will the law on child support be changed given the legality of the relationship between the parties if a subsequent action to make the parent-child relationship legal did not occur?
 If a couple had the right to marry in another state but waited until the marriage laws changed in Wisconsin, would their relationship be treated differently than one where the couple left the state to legalize their relationship in terms of length of marriage?